lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/watch-list/db.png)

 **Important**
-Don't use `rake` but:
+Don't use `rake` but rather:

 ```bash
 rspec spec/models
 ```

-to only run tests in the `spec/models` folder.
-Make sure they're all green before moving on to the applicative part of the challenge.
+to only run the model specific tests that can be found in the `spec/models` folder.

+Make sure to set up the models with the right attributes, validations, and associations.
+Ensure that all the tests pass successfully before moving on to Parts 2 and 3 of this challenge.

 #### Attributes